dtolpin/offtopia.net/content/posts/pages-per-visit.md

 For deployment in production, we implemented a custom solution in Go, which is fast and works well for our current setup.
-The performance is much better than of any probabilistic system's implementation — only Anglican's running time is within an order of magnitude.
-However, this impedes our ability to extend the probabilistic model and scale to larger amounts of data.
+The performance is much better than of any probabilistic system's implementation.
+However, this impedes our ability to extend the probabilistic model to encounter for other factors and dependencies.

 This case study points at properties of probabilistic programming systems which are crucial for adoption but